This is a named option in the Kinesiology, PhD. For more information, please see our program website.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 18 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer no more than 18 credits of graduate coursework from other institutions.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

-No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.
+No credits from an other institution or UW–Madison undergraduate degree are allowed to transfer toward the degree.

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

-Ph.D. students work with two committees during their studies.
+PhD students work with two committees during their studies.

 1. Preliminary exams Committee (three graduate faculty members)